 Reflectance from reference (Barium sulphate panel)

 The spectral reflectance data, both absolute and per cent reflectance values were transferred from the spectroradiometer to a personal computer as ASCII files with ASC extension utilizing specific software supplied with the instrument.
-These files were later opened in a spreadsheet programme and further analyses were carried out.
 The 512 values of percent spectral reflectance at approximately 1.5 nm bandwidth interval starting from 276.86 to 1093.50 nm (reflectance at 350 to 1050 nm ranges being more stable) were obtained for each plant, and for 10 plants in each treatment.
+Data analysed using Excel version?

-RED EDGE POSITION ESTIMATION:
+RED EDGE POSITION (REP) ESTIMATION:

 The red edge region (680–750 nm) represents the transition zone between the red and near-infrared (NIR) wavelengths, where vegetation reflectance changes rapidly.
 This spectral region is highly sensitive to variations in chlorophyll content and leaf internal structure, making it a reliable indicator of plant health and stress.
 Changes in the red edge can detect vegetation stress at early stages, often before visible symptoms appear.
 Unlike vegetation indices such as NDVI, which tend to saturate under dense vegetation conditions, red edge parameters provide improved sensitivity for assessing plant physiological status.
 Therefore, the red edge region has wide applications in precision agriculture, including nutrient management, stress detection, and yield prediction, as well as in vegetation classification and monitoring.
-In the present study, the Red Edge Position (REP) was estimated using the linear interpolation method proposed by Guyot (1988).
+In the present study, the REP was estimated using the linear interpolation method proposed by Guyot (1988).
 This method determines the wavelength at which reflectance reaches the midpoint between red and near-infrared reflectance values within the red edge region.
-The REP was calculated using the following equation:
+The REP was calculated using the following equation: (Prabhakar et al., (2013); Bhosle and Musande (2017).REP=700+40×R670+R7802R700R740R700

-REP=700+40×R670+R7802R700R740R700

 where: